-- (1) Subject to subsection (2), a court that orders an offender to pay a fine must also order that the fine be paid within 28 days. - (2) In special and unusual circumstances, a court may order that the fine be paid within a period of less than 28 days. - (3) A court is not to impose any condition of payment other than the period within which payment is to be made. - (4) An order under subsection (1) or (2) may be made so as to apply from - (a) the date of conviction or on which the finding of guilt was made; or - (b) if the offender is sentenced to a term of imprisonment that is not wholly suspended, the date on which the offender is released in respect of that term.
+- (1) Subject to subsection (2), a court that orders an offender to pay a fine must also order that the fine be paid within 28 days. - (2) In special and unusual circumstances, a court may order that the fine be paid within a period of less than 28 days. - (2A) If a court that orders an offender to pay a fine does not order that the fine be paid within a period of 28 days or less, the court is to be taken to have ordered that the fine be paid within a period of 28 days. - (3) A court is not to impose any condition of payment other than the period within which payment is to be made. - (4) An order under subsection (1) or (2) may be made so as to apply from - (a) the date of conviction or on which the finding of guilt was made; or - (b) if the offender is sentenced to a term of imprisonment that is not wholly suspended, the date on which the offender is released in respect of that term.